Cart»

 DOZEN

-Very concentrated ripe bunches of Shiraz and Viognier are gently crushed into the patented Demoisy open mouthed, rubber toothed crusher, then co-fermented together in traditional, headed down open fermenters where the traditional foot-treading in wader-clad feet takes place.
-After about two weeks the must (the still fermenting juices) are then gently basket pressed by ancient 19th Century Coq & Bromley and Tregoning presses, followed by a transfer into American and French oak barriques for maturation.
-After twelve months ageing, offcuts of Dead Arm Shiraz are selected from oak and included into the assemblage to balance the level of Viognier in the final wine.
+Very concentrated ripe bunches of Shiraz and Viognier are gently crushed into the patented Demoisy open mouthed, rubber toothed crusher, then co-fermented together in good old fashioned headed down open fermenters, where they are treated to a traditional foot treading by wader clad feet.
+After a fortnight the musts are gently basket pressed through an ancient 19th Century Coq & Bromley and Tregoning press, followed by a transfer to a selection of French and American oak barriques for completion of ferments and maturation.
+Offcuts of Dead Arm Shiraz are selected from oak and included into the assemblage to balance the level of Viognier in the final Magpie.

-Very dark, rich appearance, black crimson hue.
-The aroma is intense with a floral mix of peach stone, jasmine and cranberry juice overriding dark maraschino cherries, star anise, and spiced fruit cake.
-If you give the wine a vigorous decanting you'll see amongst the floral and vegetative earthy notes a dominance of white pepper and plum mixed with root vegetables, parsnips and beetroot, along with hints of roasted black tea, olives and edges of fragrant garden herbs.
-The palate is full flavoured with ripe juicy soft mouth filling flavours suggesting beetroot juice, blueberries, blackcurrant and red cherries with herbaceous edges that keep the palate in check.
-Oak is showing lovely cedary notes which compliment the tannins.
+Very dark crimson hue.
+Intense aromas, a floral mix of peach stone, jasmine and cranberry over dark maraschino cherries, star anise and spiced fruit cake.
+The palate is fully flavoured with ripe juicy soft mouthfilling flavours suggesting beetroot juice, blueberries, blackcurrant and red cherries with herbaceous edges that keep the palate in check.
+Oak is showing lovely cedary notes which compliment the fragrant, silky mineral tannins.

 McLaren Vale

 Bloodstone was originally intended for the UK Oddbins retail chain.
-It turned into a runaway success and went on to claim gold NZ International, gold Houston International, Cuisine Magazine's 5 stars & Best Buy, as well as gold & double gold at the prestigious San Francisco International.
+It turned into a runaway success and went on to claim a litany of international accolades, 5 Cuisine Magazine Stars & Best Buy, as well as Gold & Double Gold at the prestigious San Francisco International.
 A wine that exhibits extraordinary balance and integration in its youth, sourced from Gemtree's home block, within the oldest vineyard along Tatachilla Road.
 Shiraz is co-fermented with a tot of Viognier to enhance the aromatics, sweeten the palate and tame the tannins.

 EACH